Skip to content

 TypeScript Strands Agent

 Generate a TypeScript Strands Agent for building AI agents with tools, and optionally deploy it to Amazon Bedrock AgentCore Runtime.
-The generator uses tRPC over WebSocket to leverage AgentCore’s bidirectional streaming support for real-time, type-safe communication.
+By default, the generator uses tRPC over WebSocket to leverage AgentCore’s bidirectional streaming support for real-time, type-safe communication.
+Alternatively, you can choose the Agent-to-Agent (A2A) protocol for interoperability with other A2A-compatible agents.

 Strands is a lightweight framework for building AI agents.
 Key features include: